ontio/ontology/README.md

 Please provide a detailed submission information when you want to contribute code for this project.
 The format is as follows:

-Header line: explain the commit in one line (use the imperative).
+Header line: Explain the commit in one line (use the imperative).

 Body of commit message is a few lines of text, explaining things in more detail, possibly giving some background about the issue being fixed, etc.